Greenwich Sex Crimes Lawyer

 A seasoned sex crimes lawyer in Greenwich can help combat the prosecution’s allegations no matter the degree of the charge.

-Common Felony Sex Crimes
+What Is The Most Common Felony Sex Crime?

 The most common felony sex crime is sexual assault in the second degree.
 That includes things like a typical statutory rape charge, where a person may be too young to consent to sexual intercourse.
 A qualified sex crimes lawyer in Greenwich can best help an individual prepare to face this charge.